create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ### SFBool [in, out] **jump** TRUE
 {: #fields-jump }

-Transition instantly by jumping, otherwise smoothly adjust offsets in place when changing to this Viewpoint.
+Transition instantly by jumping, otherwise smoothly adjust offsets in place when changing to this **Viewpoint**.

 #### Hints

-- See [NavigationInfo](/x_ite/components/navigation/navigationinfo/).transitionType for the manner in which animated Viewpoint transistions occur.
+- See [NavigationInfo](/x_ite/components/navigation/navigationinfo/).transitionType for the manner in which animated **Viewpoint** transistions occur.
 - Set *jump*=true for instantaneous camera motion when going to this viewpoint.

 #### Warning